A guide to taxes in Lisbon: rates, changes - Flatio

 Recognizing this trend, the Portuguese government has started to create regulations around cryptocurrency.
 Blockchain technology is being used in various projects across Portugal, and banks are implementing measures to regulate crypto assets.

-Find perfect apartments for rent in Funchal
+Find perfect rentals in Portugal

 You might wonder: Is crypto tax-free in Portugal?